 How will obtaining your degree allow you to give back to your community?

 Applications are assessed based on the strength of the following criteria:

 The applications will be shortlisted by the Scholarships Office.
 Shortlisted applicants will be required to attend an interview with the Selection Committee, comprising of one representative each from the School of Nursing, First Peoples and Equity Pathways and St John of God Health Care NSW.

-Recipients are requested to submit a letter of appreciation for the donor explaining how the scholarship has assisted them.
-The letter should be submitted to the Scholarships Office no later than 1 October 2018.
+Recipients are requested to submit a letter of appreciation for the donor, explaining how the Scholarship has assisted them.
+The letter should be submitted to the Scholarships Office no later than 1 October of each year.